pytexas/meetup/docs/sponsors.md

+---
+title: Sponsors
+description: Thank you to our sponsors for making this possible
+---

 # Sponsors

 Sponsorship for the PyTexas Virtual Meetup's been wrangled up by these fine organizations below.
 We're as grateful as a longhorn in spring grass!
 A big Texas-sized THANK YOU to each one of 'em.